Infinite monkey theorem: Evolution

 In his 1931 book The Mysterious Universe, Eddington's rival James Jeans attributed the monkey parable to a "Huxley", presumably meaning Thomas Henry Huxley.
 This attribution is incorrect.
 Today, it is sometimes further reported that Huxley applied the example in a now-legendary debate over Charles Darwin's On the Origin of Species with the Anglican Bishop of Oxford, Samuel Wilberforce, held at a meeting of the British Association for the Advancement of Science at Oxford on 30 June 1860.
-This story suffers not only from a lack of evidence, but the fact that in 1860 the typewriter itself had yet to emerge.
+This story suffers not only from a lack of evidence, but the fact that in 1860 the typewriter was not yet commercially available.

 Despite the original mix-up, monkey-and-typewriter arguments are now common in arguments over evolution.
 As an example of Christian apologetics Doug Powell argued that even if a monkey accidentally types the letters of Hamlet, it has failed to produce Hamlet because it lacked the intention to communicate.
 His parallel implication is that natural laws could not produce the information content in DNA.
 A more common argument is represented by Reverend John F. MacArthur, who claimed that the genetic mutations necessary to produce a tapeworm from an amoeba are as unlikely as a monkey typing Hamlet's soliloquy, and hence the odds against the evolution of all life are impossible to overcome.